-This spell creates an illusion to distract opponents: sight, sound, smell, or any combination of the three.
-Anything the caster imagines can come to life.
-So long as they concentrate on it, the caster can even change the illusion as they see fit while the spell persists.
+Rarity1DistanceMediumAP4Lasts1 round per rankTargetAreaSaveLucidity even change the illusion as they see fit while the spell persists.
 Any targets within an area of a 5 foot radius per rank must make a Lucidity save.
 A target that passes its save doesn't perceive the illusion at all (and confusion will set in as its friends ask "Hey, did you see that?").
 The idea is that if a target believes a false sight or sound, they will be at a disadvantage to notice other things, taking a penalty to subsequent Perception checks.
 "Huh?
 What was that noise?
 Better go check it out"